Privacy Act 2020

 You could also call this:

-After the report is finished, the Minister in charge must give a copy to the House of Representatives as soon as they can.
+The Minister has to give a copy of the report to the House of Representatives as soon as possible after they get it from the Commissioner.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.